La Palma Hiking: An Awesome Day at Caldera De Taburiente

 Save this La Palma volcano hiking guide on Pinterest for later!

-Our top travel tips and resources
+๐กOur top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
-We especially like Booking’s flexible cancellation policy!
+โ Hotels: Booking.com is our go-to for scoring a โwowโ hotel โ or at least a decent one โ often at lower rates than the hotelโs own website.
+(We especially like Booking.comโs flexible cancellation policy!)
+You can also find excellent discounted rates on Expedia, especially for hotels in the U.S. and Mexico.

-Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).
+โ Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!
+โ Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!

-Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.
+โ Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often one of the best ways to explore off the beaten path.
-Discover Cars searches car rental companies so you get the best rates.
+โ Car rental: Renting a car can be a great way to explore off the beaten path.
+Discover Cars searches car rental companies for the lowest rates.

-Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
+โ Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
 We also have and recommend Medjet for global air medical transportation.

-Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
+โ Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)

-Need more help planning your trip?
-Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find great hotels and other crazy useful trip planning info.
+โ Need more help planning your trip?
+Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find cool hotels and other useful trip planning info.

 If you make a booking or purchase through our site, we may earn a small commission (at no cost to you).
 Thanks!

-Photo credits: © Janice and George Mucalov, SandInMySuitcase (except lead image and where noted)
+Photo credits: ยฉ Janice and George Mucalov, SandInMySuitcase (except lead image and where noted)

 About the authors